Pemi Valley Bluegrass Festival - Sugar Shack Campground in Thornton

-We know that despite your best efforts you can't be at the stage for every show and we don't want you to miss a single minute of great music so we'll be broadcasting the show throughout the campground on your FM radio dial.
+Despite your best efforts, you can't be at the stage for every show and we don't want you to miss a single minute of great music so we'll be broadcasting the show throughout the campground on your FM radio dial.
 Bring an FM radio and batteries!

 Tony Watts' Pemi Bluegrass University will return this year, bring your instruments and make your plans reservations for this year's sessions, 2014 details will be forthcoming.

 Rosewood Sound, who did a phenomenal job on our sound for 2013 will be back for 2014 to bring you the best acoustic music sound available anywhere!